ModelEarth/community/challenge/rules.md

 # Rules for Entries

-- Entries must be a community portal based on modelearth's localsite framework.
+- Entries must include a community page using the modelearth localsite framework and IO widgets.
 See the [Getting Started steps](../../localsite/start/) for details.
 - Entries should be maintained in one or more public github repositories.
 - Entries should be easy to integrate with other projects.
 - Please avoid using CMS content systems like Wix and WordPress.